jhwestmoreland/GrinchLED/README.md

     -xterm

 Generalization: A nutcracker that looks like the grinch has a LED heart.
 The heart can be remotely controlled LAN on a webapp.
 There are two options the user can select: OFF/ON, Heart Beat Pulse.
-I wanted to have the heart beat pulse constantly active, but I was having trouble with the on/off working with it.
-I unfortunately could not find a way to break the while loop at the time.

-There is an exeternal option with the nutcracker.
-On the base of it there are two options, Reset/Pull from gitlab or shutdown the Raspberry Pi.
+On the base of it there are two options, Reset the server or shutdown the Raspberry Pi.
-Both use python, shutdown mode signals to the bash code for extra coolness.
-The python code runs on bootup and continuely checks to see if pressed, should be able to change this to interrupt instead of polling.